Crescent Girls’ School

 Facilities and Extracurricular Activities

-• Sports: Badminton, Canoeing, Hockey, Netball, Softball, Track and Field
+• Sports: Badminton, Canoeing, Hockey, Netball, Softball, Track & Field—ideal for DSA bids and building teamwork.

-• Performing Arts: Chinese and Modern Dance, Choir, Concert Band, Angklung/Kulintang Ensemble, English Drama
+• Performing Arts: Angklung/Kulintang Ensemble, Choir, Chinese Dance, Concert Band, English Drama—celebrating cultural expression.

 Location and Contact